bocajnotnef/Recipys/doc/Seafood/FishermanStew.rst

 Instructions
 ------------

 #.
-Make a sauce by browning the onions in olive oil in a deep pot.
+Make a sauce by browning the onions on medium/medium-low in olive oil in a deep pot (Takes about 30 minutes).
 #.
 Add tomatoes, tomato sauce, crushed red pepper, salt, pepper, and water.
 #.
 Allow to simmer for 30 minutes.
 #.
 Add the fish and continue to simmer until fish is cooked.